Property sales buoyant in spite of emigration

 Popular destinations for South African expats are the UK, New Zealand, Australia and the US.

-Chas Everitt International Luxury Portfolio division chief executive Rory O’Hagan said that at the end of last year high-end property buyers from other African countries as well as China, India and Russia had become particularly active in the Johannesburg market.
+Chas Everitt International Luxury Portfolio division chief executive Rory O’Hagan said that, at the end of last year, high-end property buyers from other African countries, China, India and Russia had become particularly active in the Johannesburg market.

 He said the group’s Luxury and New Developments Company and Sandton and Hyde Park sales team, in the three months to last November, had been selling luxury apartments and houses in Johannesburg’s northern suburbs valued at more than R100 million a month.